sophice/ahk-nms-cronus-turn-in/README.md

 # What food should I turn in?

 I'm open to suggestions here but my go to is [Delicious Vegetable Stew](https://nomanssky.fandom.com/wiki/Delicious_Vegetable_Stew).
-It gets you a good amount of Nanites, and it only requires a single ingredient; [Fungal Mould](https://nomanssky.fandom.com/wiki/Fungal_Mould).
+It gets you 40-129 Nanites per stew and only requires a single ingredient; [Fungal Mould](https://nomanssky.fandom.com/wiki/Fungal_Mould).
 Here's how you can make a batch of 50.

 1) Gather 200 Fungal Mould.
 2) Cook all 200 Fungal Mould to get 200 Non-Toxic Mushroom.